-Research the exact dimensions of any sleeping bag you’re going to buy and compare them to your own sizes.
+Research the exact dimensions of any sleeping bag and compare them to your own size.
 The average sleeping bag will have you sticking out the top from the chest up, so aim for something a good foot or so longer than that.

 Toiletries and food are usually things you run out of quickly, so prioritize those for your extras.
 Create a meal plan for each day and stick to it strictly!
-That’s where the extras will come in, as you’ll be able snack if you want to without cutting into your lunch or dinner.
+That’s where the extras will come in; you’ll be able snack if you want to without cutting into your lunch or dinner.
 Bring plenty of water, too, and avoid any sort of sugary or carbonated drinks.
-Camping involves a lot of physical activity and stress, and those sorts of drinks can dehydrate you more than anything else.
+Camping involves a lot of physical activity, and those sorts of drinks can dehydrate you more than anything else.
 It’s important to stay well-fed and hydrated.